Burp Suite for Pentester: Software Vulnerability Scanner & Retire.js

 Let’s check them out in the Issue Activity tab.
 Sorting the contents as per the Issue Type we for the jquery vulnerabilities lined up there.

-Turning to the Advisory section, we can see that Retire.js has dumped a vulnerable jquery library that was used over profile web-page of the application.
+Turning to the Advisory section, we can see that Retire.js has identified a vulnerable jQuery library.
+We used this library on the profile web page of the application.
 However, we can search the exploitation of this jquery library on google and then we’re good to go.

 At last, let’s check the Response tab to analyze how the plugin detected the vulnerable jquery version.
-So, from the below image, you can see that as soon as we hit the right-arrow button, we got the vulnerable version highlighted there, as the developer didn’t notice about that the jquery version is passing over with the HTML code.
+From the image below, you can see that as soon as we hit the right-arrow button, the system highlights the vulnerable version.
+This indicates that the developer overlooked the fact that the HTML code passes along the jQuery version.